Xierumeng/Xierumeng.github.io/index.md

 This is my personal website, a hub to all of my other projects and a place to host my comics and blog.
 My formal website is elsewhere.

-I apologize in advance for the broken navigation bar on mobile.
-Please use the navigation links below.
-The header leads back here to the front page.
-I will fix this when I have the time.
+Navigation bar is fixed, but just in case there are links below and the header leads back here to the front page.
 Also, I apologize if images are acting up; I also don't really know how to scale them nicely.
-If there are any other issues,, feel free to open an issue on [GitHub](https://github.com/Xierumeng/Xierumeng.github.io).
+If there are any other issues, feel free to open an issue on [GitHub](https://github.com/Xierumeng/Xierumeng.github.io).

 I hope you enjoy my content!